kytos/kytos/docs/developer/events.rst

-Kytos have some events available, and to call them you should use the sintaxe `this.$kytos.$emit()` passing as parameters the specific events names and its objects of acceptance as documented bellow:
+Kytos has some events available, and to call them you should use the syntax `this.$kytos.$emit()` passing as parameters the specific events names and its objects of acceptance as documented below:

 **k-action-menu**